Use cases of WebRTC, how it works and benefits of the technology explained in a nutshell.

-You can also take WebRTC and embed it into an application without the need of browser at all.
+You can also “take” it and integrate it into an application or an embedded device without the need of browser at all.

 Media and access

-Whatever WebRTC does that does in the real time, enabling live interactions.
+Whatever it does is in real time, enabling live interactions.

 WebRTC isn’t limited to voice and video.
-It allows sending any type of data any arbitrary data
+It allows sending any type of arbitrary data.

 There are several reasons WebRTC is a great choice for real time communications